eric-eldard/steganos/README.md

 All of these methods are less detectable if you fill the rest of the image with padding characters, so the visual pattern left by the message encoding doesn't abruptly stop mid-image.

 PNGs are strongly recommended for source files and JPEGs are discouraged.
-Even at its highest setting, the Java JPEG ImageWriter cannot write losslessly, which corrupts the encoded message. steganos is also not currently handling transparency.
+Even at its highest setting, the Java JPEG ImageWriter cannot write losslessly, which corrupts the encoded message.
+Steganos is also not currently handling transparency.

-steganos does not provide encryption—simply encrypt text before passing to steganos.
+Steganos does not provide encryption—simply encrypt text before passing to Steganos.

 Thanks to https://www.dyclassroom.com/image-processing-project/how-to-get-and-set-pixel-value-in-java for a lesson in java imaging libraries.

 ### Disclaimer
-steganos is a hobby project and no warranty of any kind is provided.
+Steganos is a hobby project and no warranty of any kind is provided.

 ## Build
 `mvn clean package`